-Kathleen E. Walsh has served as on our Board since January 2021.
-Ms. Walsh has served as the Secretary of Health and Human Services of the Commonwealth of Massachusetts since March 2023.
-Previously, she was the President and Chief Executive Officer of Boston Medical Center from March 2010 to February 2023.
-Prior to her appointment at Boston Medical Center, Ms. Walsh served as Executive Vice President and Chief Operating Officer of Brigham and Women's Hospital from 2005 to 2010.
-Prior to that, she served as the Chief Operating Officer for NIBR and at Massachusetts General Hospital in positions including Senior Vice President of Medical Services and at the MGH Cancer Center.
+Kathleen E. Walsh has served on our Board since January 2021.
+Ms. Walsh also has served as the Secretary of the Massachusetts Executive Office of Health and Human Services since January 2023.
+Prior to her appointment as Secretary, Ms. Walsh served as President and Chief Executive Officer of Boston Medical Center from 2010 to 2022, and as Executive Vice President and Chief Operating Officer of Brigham and Women's Hospital from 2005 to 2010.
+Prior to that, she served as the Chief Operating Officer for Novartis Institutes for Biomedical Research and at Massachusetts General Hospital in positions including Senior Vice President of Medical Services and at the MGH Cancer Center.
 Prior to that, she held hospital administrator positions in a number of New York City hospitals including Montefiore, Columbia Presbyterian Medical Center, Saint Luke's-Roosevelt Hospital Center and the New York City Health and Hospitals Corporation.
 Ms. Walsh is a member of the Boston Public Health Commission, the Massachusetts Hospital Association, Yale University, the Association of American Medical Colleges and the Pine Street Inn.
 Ms. Walsh served as a director of Navigant Consulting, Inc., a management consultancy firm, from 2017 to 2020, and served on its Audit Committee; WellCare Health Plans, Inc., a health insurance company, from 2017 to 2020, and served on its Audit Committee; Imprivata, Inc., an information technology security company, from February 2016 until September 2016; and CAE Inc., a civil aviation simulation technology company, from June 2013 to August 2015, and served on its Audit Committee.
 Ms. Walsh holds a B.A. and Master of Public Health from Yale University.
 We believe that Ms. Walsh is qualified to serve on our Board based on her extensive experience in the health care industry.